Disks are virtual versions of physical storage devices, such as SSDs and HDDs.

 Empty disks do not have a file system.
 If you attach an empty disk, partition and mount it manually.
 Alternatively, instead of attaching an empty disk, you can create a snapshot of the boot disk and create a VM based on the snapshot.

-When selecting a disk to attach to a VM, you can specify whether the disk should be deleted along with the VM.
-You can choose this option when creating a VM, updating it, or attaching a new disk to it.
+When attaching a disk to VMs, you can specify whether the disk should be deleted along with the VM.
+You can also configure this when creating and updating VMs.

-If previously created disks are attached to the VM, they are detached when the VM is deleted.
+If previously created disks were connected to the VM, they will be disabled when the VM is deleted.
 Disk data is preserved and the disk can be attached to other VMs in the future.

-If you want to delete a disk with a VM, specify this option during one of the following operations: when creating the VM, updating it, or attaching the disk to it.
-The disk will be deleted when you delete the VM.
+If you want the disk to be deleted together with the VM, specify this during one of the operations: when creating the VM, changing it, or connecting the disk to it.
+Such disks will be deleted when the VM is deleted.

 Each disk is accessible and replicated within a specific availability zone.